-Facebook supports 16x9, 9x16, 4:5, 2:3, and 1:1.
+Facebook supports 16:9, 9:16, 4:5, 2:3, and 1:1.
 That can help when you want to get your message across.
 You can upload phone videos, movie trailers, and fluidly share videos from all other social channels.

 Twitter aspect ratio

 When you tweet videos, you have to keep in mind that people will be scrolling when they see them.
 Twitter crops videos to make them fit their timeline.
-You may need an aspect ratio calculator to help you do the math.
+An aspect ratio calculator can help with the math.

 So, you’re ready to make a new video project?
 Now that you’ve got the aspect ratio squared away, it’s time to plan your shots.
 We have some opinions on whose software is best for that, but we’ll let you decide.

-We have a free storyboard template to help you plan your next masterpiece, and get it in the right aspect ratio.
+We have a free storyboard template to help you plan your next masterpiece.